We've got the ultimate guide to kid-friendly restaurants and cafes in Singapore – so sit back and enjoy a meal while the tiny humans play!

 Tiong Bahru Bakery Safari

-Tiong Bahru Bakery Safari is our new destination kid-friendly dining fave in Singapore.
+Tiong Bahru Bakery Safari is our new destination kid-friendly cafe fave in Singapore.
 Outdoor playground, plenty of jungle greenery to explore and an edible garden to get busy in.
 Add to that bunnies, chickens and plenty of great eats and this place was made for families.
 You can tuck into a menu packed with healthy dishes made from fruits and herbs harvested straight from the on-site garden, or nibble on some cheeky pastries and cakes.
 We paid it a little visit with our own troopers; check out our full review!

 Where: 130E Minden Rd, Singapore 248819